robbinwilson24/React.js-ReactRouter-Clothing-Brand-Website/README.md

    - Basic user login page utilising state to create a functional login/logout section.
    - Reactive components that adjust depending on screen size.
+   - Use of Lazy Load on the shopping page images.

 ## Technologies Used: <a name="technologies"/>
    - React.js